 What is the Boiler Condensate Pipe?

 Most modern boilers have a condensate pipe which transports water away from the boiler.
-To improve efficiency, the boiler removes as much energy from the flues gases as possible and some of this waste gas cools and turns into a small amount of acidic water.
+To improve efficiency, the boiler removes as much energy from the flue gases as possible and some of this waste gas cools and turns into a small amount of acidic water.
 The pipe transports this steady dribble of water away from the boiler and into a drain.

-To check if your boiler does have a condensate pipe, look underneath the boiler at the pipes entering and exiting the unit itself.
-If one of these pipes in plastic (usually white and around 20mm wide) and the rest are metal then you almost certainly have a condense pipe.
-Track the pipe to the outside of your home – you’ll find the pipe always runs to a drain so the water can be eradicated.
+To check if your boiler has a condensate pipe, look at the pipes underneath the boiler entering and exiting the unit itself.
+If one of these pipes is plastic (usually white and around 20mm wide) and the rest are metal then you almost certainly have a condense pipe.
+Track the pipe to the outside of your home and you’ll find the pipe always runs to a drain so the water can be eradicated.

 Yes, there are a number of products on the market that will prevent the condensate pipe from freezing.

 BoilerTrace is a universal trace heating kit designed for use on boiler condensate pipes.
 The cable can be installed on the inside or outside of the pipe and has been specifically designed for use on all condensate boilers.
 With RCD protection provided you can be assured that your installation is both up to 17th Edition wiring regulations as well as providing an efficient way of frost protecting your boiler condensate line.
-View and buy on Amazon.
+View and buy the BoilerTrace on Amazon.

 How do I Clear it?

 It’s recommended that you have a qualified engineer come look at the condensate pipe, especially if you’re unsure of what to do or how to locate the frozen section.
 However, if you feel competenet enough to attempt the task then there are two ways of thawing the pipe yourself.

 The first option is to apply hot water from a suitable container, like a watering can, to the outside of the pipe itself.
 Don’t use boiling water to do this.
 If your boiler is out of use because of the frozen condensate pipe you can heat the water using a kettle or a microwave.